 empty The item will displayed blank.
-Choosing this is the same like pressing the Del Item softkey.
-Value When choosing this have to choose with Prop a measuring value which should be displayed as value with unit, but without identifier.
+Choosing this is the same like pressing the Del should be displayed as value with unit, but without identifier.
 How to enter the Prop value see 4.5, 'Entering identifiers, characters and text'.

+Item softkey.

-Name+Value When choosing this have to choose with Prop a measuring value which should be displayed as value with unit and with leading identifier.
+Value When choosing this have to choose with Prop a measuring value which should be displayed as value with unit and with leading identifier.
 How to enter the Prop value see 4.5, 'Entering identifiers, characters and text'.

+Name+Value When choosing this have to choose with Prop a measuring value which characters and text'.

 String When choosing this have to choose with Prop a text which should be displayed.
-How to enter the Prop value see 4.5, 'Entering identifiers, characters and text'.
-Graph Here you get a list of all possible graphs.
-In principle you can display copies of graphs which you have already set-up in the Graph menu.
-'Scp.A:1'

-selects the first waveform of the group A scope, 'Scp.B:3' the third waveform of group B scope.
+How to enter the Prop value see 4.5, 'Entering identifiers, of graphs which you have already set-up in the Graph menu.
+'Scp.A:1' selects the first waveform of the group A scope, 'Scp.B:3' the third waveform of group B scope.
 The 'Plot:x' is for selecting one of the four plot functions.